DOE Proposal to FERC to Subsidize Wholesale Electricity Prices for Coal and Nuclear Power Plants (Proposed Grid Resiliency Pricing Rule)

 The Proposed Rule

 The Department of Energy (DOE) under the DOE Act is proposing that the Federal Energy Regulatory Commission (FERC) a final rule that would subsidize generation of electricity by coal and nuclear power plants and disadvantage electricity from natural gas and renewable resources.
-It justifies this by saying that coal and nuclear plants are important for grid reliability, a claim that cannot be supported.
+It justifies this by saying that subsidizing coal and nuclear plants is important for grid reliability, a claim that cannot be supported.
 The proposal would represent a significant change in the way electricity is priced in competitive wholesale markets.
 It would have an adverse effect on consumer electricity prices, the economy, and the environment.
 Yet no analysis of these impacts is offered by DOE.

 How the Rule Would Work